 Type of timber

-The type of timber you use for your timber deck can also have an effect on the price.
+The type of timber you use for your timber deck can also effect how much your timber deck will cost.

 Here at Australian Outdoor Living we offer six different types of timber: Merbau, kapur, forest red, spotted gum, ACQ clear pine and composite (Modwood).